clicon/clixon-controller-docs/cli.rst

 Services
 ========
 Network services are used to generate device configs.
+Services are covered in more detail in the :ref:`Services tutorial <tutorial>`.

 Service process
 ---------------